iterative/dvc.org/content/docs/command-reference/init.md

   download files and directories, to reproduce <abbr>pipelines</abbr>, etc. It can be expensive in the large repositories with a lot of projects.

-- Not enough isolation/granularity - commands like `dvc metrics diff`, `dvc pipeline show` and others by default dump all the metrics, all the pipelines, etc.
+- Not enough isolation/granularity - commands like `dvc metrics diff`, `dvc dag` and others by default dump all the metrics, all the pipelines, etc.

 #### How does it affect DVC commands?